Godfather27/FactoryBot/README.md

 It is highly recommended that you have one factory for each class that provides the simplest set of attributes necessary to create an instance of that class.
 Other factories can be created through inheritance to cover common scenarios for each class.

-Attempting to define multiple factories with the same name will raise an error.
+Attempting to define multiple factories with the same name will overwrite the previously defined factory.

 ## Using factories

-factory_bot supports several different build strategies: build, create
+FactoryBot supports several different build strategies: `build`, `create`

 ```php
 use FactoryBot\FactoryBot;